 Last week I visited my cousin in Oregon and stopped at a Dutch Bros Coffee shop for the first time.
-He recommended I order a drink called the Rebel that was really tasty and gave me a nice kick of caffeine.
-But now I’m back here in Michigan where there are no Dutch Bros Coffee Shops, which made me wonder, how do you make a Dutch Bros Rebel at Home?
+He recommended I order a drink called the Rebel that was phenomenal and gave me that nice kick of caffeine I rely on to get through the day.
+But now I’m back home in Michigan where there are no Dutch Bros Coffee Shops, which made me wonder, how do you make a Dutch Bros Rebel at Home?

 A drink that tastes just like the Dutch Bros Rebel can be made at home by combining a 12 oz can of Red Bull with some combination of flavored syrups and a good amount of ice.

 If you’re a fan of Dutch Bros Rebels, or just want to try a new type of iced or frozen drink, this article will walk you through everything you need to know to make one yourself at home.
 Let’s get started!